 Be mindful of your knees.
 There should be no pain.
 You can experiment to see what feels best on your knee joints:

-How Cardio Climbing Appears When Done Properly (and 13 Bonus Exercises!)
+How It Appears to Do Cardio Climbing Machine Properly (and 13 Bonus Exercises!)

 Hopefully, there should be velcro foot straps on the pedals of your cardio climber.
 I like to keep mine reasonably snug.

-Check out this video.
-Be sure to watch to the end so can see bonus exercises to tone your buttocks:
+Be sure to watch the video to the end so can see bonus exercises to tone your buttocks:

 - Cardio Climber (I’m using a Cascade Climber lately, but a VersaClimber or other brand works well, too.)